carldgosselin/virtual_reality/Project-8-Capstone-LetsGetMotivated!/README.md

 ## Install

-Click <a href="">here</a> and move the YouTheMan! apk file onto your favorite Android device and get pumped up for your next event.
+Click <a href="build/">here</a> and move the LetsGetMotivated! apk file onto your favorite Android device and get pumped up for your next event.
--->